 7. Not attend an in-person event if you feel unwell or if you believe you may have come into contact with someone who is unwell;

 8. Not attend an in-person event if you have travelled to a known hotspot within the past 14 days, or if you have come into contact with someone who has travelled to a known hotspot during that time;

 9. Not attend an in-person event if you have had a test for COVID-19 and not yet received a negative result;

-10. Practice cough etiquette (cough away from other people, cough or sneeze into your elbow; sanitise your hands after sneezing or coughing on them); and
+10. Practise cough etiquette (cough away from other people; cough or sneeze into your elbow; sanitise your hands after sneezing or coughing on them); and

 11. Wash your hands thoroughly and regularly.